not-physicist/GPP_SUGRA.jl/README.md

 ## TODO

-- (Try to) Use number of efolds as time variable for inflation
+- ~~(Try to) Use number of efolds as time variable for inflation~~
-- Improve memory allocation for init_func in pp.jl: interpolate m and dm for all k
+- ~~Improve memory allocation for init_func in pp.jl: interpolate m and dm for all k~~
+- Maybe one can have better performance in pp.jl